What’s the Best Menstrual Cup for Beginners?

-- Hold the folded cup with stem facing downwards with one hand. use your other hand to spread you vaginal opening.
+- Hold the folded cup with the stem facing downwards with one hand.
+Use your other hand to spread your vaginal opening.
 Insert the cup pointing at 45 degrees towards your pubic bone.
 Once it pops open you should keep pushing it until you feel comfortable.

 - Before removing the cup, wash your hands with soap.